-- Press the mixture into a 13 x 9 inch baking dish.
+- Lightly grease a 13 x 9 inch baking dish and then press the mixture into the bottom.
 Use your fingers to make sure the pan crust is evenly distributed.

 - Next, prepare the filling.
-In a medium bowl, mix together the pumpkin, coconut milk, Sucanat, eggs, cinnamon, ground ginger, nutmeg, allspice or cloves, and salt.
+In a medium bowl, mix together the pumpkin, coconut milk, Sucanat, eggs, pumpkin pie spice, and salt.
 Mix very well.
 Pour the mixture over the crust.
 Alternatively, I like to rinse out the food processor and mix the filling right in the food processor.
 No need to dirty another bowl, right?!

 - Bake in the preheated oven until the filling is set, about 40-50 minutes.
 Allow to cool fully at room temperature before cutting into bars and serving.
 Enjoy!

 I updated the crust recipe in 2020 to make a thicker crust with more flavor.
 It’s even better than the original!

 - Serving Size: 1 bar